Roasted Chanterelle Mushrooms

 Instructions

-• Drizzle the melted butter over the mixture then season with some fresh thyme leaves and sea salt & freshly cracked pepper, to taste.
+- Drizzle the melted butter over the mixture, then season with fresh thyme leaves, sea salt, and freshly cracked pepper, to taste.
 Toss to coat evenly.

-• Place into the oven and roast for 10-12 minutes making sure to stir them halfway through roasting.
-Serve immediately.
-Enjoy.
+- Place in the oven and roast for 10-12 minutes, stirring halfway through roasting.